simontreanor/FSharp.Finance.Personal/docs/algorithms.md

 Here, we take our initial scheduled payments plus any actual payments made, and group them by day, and create a payment status based on the relative timings and amounts.
 It also applies late payment charges where necessary.
-It also marks any days for which a settlement figure will need to be generated, or, for statements, it inserts an entry for the as-of day into the schedule (if it isn't already there) to enable an exact balance for the as-of day to be calculated.
+It also marks any days for which a settlement figure will need to be generated, or, for statements, it inserts an entry for the evaluation day into the schedule (if it isn't already there) to enable an exact balance for the evaluation day to be calculated.

 > NB: the applied payments stage is an intermediate calculation stage and most of the finalised calculations are performed in the next stage